Tanvir Gill

-Tanvir Gill is a news anchor at CNBC, Asia's most watched business and financial news network.
-She was previously an anchor at ET Now, the leading business channel of The Economic Times, India's largest selling financial daily, from The Times Group.
+Tanvir Gill is a news anchor at CNBC.
+She was previously an anchor at ET Now, the business channel of The Economic Times, India's financial daily, from The Times Group.
 She had a brief stint with Gaon Connection as well.

+Career

+Gill completed her graduation in commerce from Jesus and Mary College & MBA in finance from Delhi University.
+Before joining ET Now she worked with CNBC-TV18 from 2006 to 2009.
+She is an NCFM-NSE certified mutual fund advisor.
+While at CNBC-TV18, she hosted morning band shows like Your Stocks and Mid Cap Radar.
+She also anchored the segment, "Saas Bahu Sensex", that gave investment advise to women investors all over India.
+She also provided India reports for the CNBC Worldwide programs Cash Flow and Capital Connection.

-At ET NOW, she led coverage of global markets, having interviewed influential global investors & economists like Warren Buffett, Howard Marks, Ray Dalio, Mohnish Pabrai, Gopichand Hinduja, Mohamed El Erian, Rakesh Jhunjhunwala, Guy Spier, Marc Faber, Bob Doll, Jim O'Neill, Nouriel Roubini, Raghuram Rajan, Mark Mobius, Vinod Khosla, Russell Napier, Byron Wien, Stephen S. Roach, Wilbur Ross and Chris Wood.
-She has interviewed chief investment officers and top fund managers from some of world's largest asset management companies like BlackRock, PIMCO, State Street Global Advisors, Goldman Sachs Asset Management, Fidelity Worldwide Investment, Vontobel Asset Management, Aberdeen Asset Management, JP Morgan Asset Management, Allianz Global Investors, and Oppenheimer Asset Management.
+At ET NOW, she led coverage of global markets, having interviewed global investors & economists including Warren Buffett, Howard Marks, Ray Dalio, Mohnish Pabrai, Gopichand Hinduja, Mohamed El Erian, Rakesh Jhunjhunwala, Guy Spier, Marc Faber, Jim O'Neill, Raghuram Rajan, Mark Mobius, Vinod Khosla, Byron Wien, Stephen S. Roach, and Wilbur Ross.
+Gill has interviewed chief investment officers and top fund managers from asset management companies including BlackRock, PIMCO, State Street Global Advisors, Goldman Sachs Asset Management, Fidelity Worldwide Investment, Aberdeen Asset Management, JP Morgan Asset Management, and Allianz Global Investors.

-Having joined ET Now since 2009, Tanvir had been part of the core editorial team driving content on a daily basis during market hours.
+Having joined ET Now since 2009, Gill had been part of the core editorial team driving content on a daily basis during market hours.
 She anchored "Market Sense", analyzing global & India specific macro economic trends & "Closing Trades" that tracks the last hour market action in India.
 She has worked with Reuters in New York & London for her international global market series, Global Mantra Market Outlook & The FII View.
 She has interviewed some of the largest & most influential investors & economists as part of these series.